Bilalh/Tagger/Readme.md

 -------------
 * Only tested on the latest Mac OSX 10.9 release, should work on 10.8.
 Untested on 10.10
 * 64 bit only
+* The app is not code signed.
+To open the app for the first time, right click on it and choose `Open`.

 Install From Source
 -------------------